 The last two of the 10 Suzuki violin books are nothing but Mozart violin concerti.
 Book 9 is Concerto No. 5 in A major, and Book 10 is Concerto No. 4 in D major.

 In some ways this is the easiest course I've taken, because it's not new repertoire to me.
 Much of the rest of the Suzuki repertoire was, having not grown up with the system.
 The pieces needed not only to be learned, but many needed to be memorized, to the point that one could lead a group of children in playing them.

 But Mozart?
-I first studied Mozart in high school.
+I first studied Mozart in middle school.
 My most memorable Mozart experiences from that time period were: not getting into youth orchestra as a 7th grader playing Mozart 3 (way too young!), and my parents and sister asking me, after I'd been studying the fifth concerto for something like a year, "When will it actually sound....good?"

 I played Mozart again in college, where a whole new layer of detail was revealed to me.
 Then after college, in the course of doing many auditions, I went to a number of coaches for help with Mozart, only to find even more detail, even more layers.
 And I've taught it.
-It's possible to spend an entire lesson on just the Adagio section of Mozart 5.
+It's possible to spend an entire lesson on just the introductory Adagio section of Mozart 5.

 So in my 10th year of teaching Suzuki violin, my 14th year of teaching, I officially arrive now at the pedagogy course for Mozart concerti.
 What was this going to be?
 Would I be told that I must revise my Mozart so as to use the fingerings and bowings put forth in the Suzuki books?

 My teacher for the week is Mark Bjork, who is a professor at the University of Minnesota as well as another pioneer in the American Suzuki movement.
 His mentor was Josef Gingold.